International Prize for Artistic Research in Music

 Mieko Kanno

-Professor for Artistic Research in Music Performance
+Professor of Artistic Research in Music Performance

 mieko.kanno@uniarts.fi